mkallipo/affiliation-matching/README.md

 1. After __importing__, __cleaning__, __tokenizing__ the affiliations’ strings and __removing stopwords__, the algorithm __categorizes the affiliations__ based on the frequency of words appearing in the legal names of openAIRE's organizations (a preparatory work with the openAIRE's data has already been carried out.
 The categories are _Univisties/Instirutions_, _Laboratories_, _Hospitals_, _Companies_, _Museums_, _Governments_, and _Rest_).
 For example, the affiliations:

-* A1. `"'Obstetrical Perinatal and Pediatric Epidemiology Research Team Institute of Health and Medical Research Centre of Research in Epidemiology and Statistics Université Paris Cité  Paris France"`
+* A1. `"Obstetrical Perinatal and Pediatric Epidemiology Research Team Institute of Health and Medical Research Centre of Research in Epidemiology and Statistics Université Paris Cité  Paris France"`

 * A2. `"From the Department of Cardiovascular Science and Medicine, Chiba University Graduate School of Medicine, Chiba, Japan (M.A., H.T., T.N., H.H., T.S., Y.M., I.K.); the Department of Cardiovascular Medicine, Graduate School of Medicine, University of Tokyo, Tokyo, Japan (H.U.); and the Department of Metabolic Diseases, Graduate School of Medicine, University of Tokyo, Tokyo, Japan (N.K., T.K.)."`